-In 2016 and 2015, we received a patronage distribution from AgVantis, based on our services purchased from AgVantis during the respective fiscal year.
-During 2017, no patronage distribution was issued.
-We received a Notice of Allocation with total patronage of \$282 thousand in 2016 and \$47 thousand in 2015, which includes cash patronage of \$56 thousand for 2016 and \$9 thousand for 2015.
-The balance of the allocation is recorded in other assets.
-Additionally in 2017, we recorded a cash patronage of \$7 thousand from Farm Credit Foundations, the organization that provides our payroll and human resource services.
-This compares with \$8 thousand recorded in 2016 and \$5 thousand in 2015.
+In 2016, we received a patronage distribution from AgVantis, based on our services purchased from AgVantis during the respective fiscal year.
+During 2018 and 2017, no patronage distribution was issued.
+We received a Notice of Allocation with total patronage of \$282 thousand in 2016, which included cash patronage of \$56 thousand for 2016.
+The balance of the allocation was recorded in other assets.
+Additionally, we recorded a cash patronage of \$6 thousand from Farm Credit Foundations, the organization that provides our payroll and human resource services, which will be paid in the following year.
+This compares with \$7 thousand recorded in 2017 and \$8 thousand in 2016.

 Patronage from these two entities and CoBank is included in patronage distribution from Farm Credit institutions on the Consolidated Statement of Comprehensive Income.